a2-4am/4cade/README.md

 [`GAMES.CONF`](https://github.com/a2-4am/4cade/blob/master/res/GAMES.CONF) is the master games list.
 It contains 1 record for every game in Total Replay.
 However, not every game is playable on every device, so each record also contains metadata, e.g. "this game requires a joystick," or "this game requires 128K," or "this game has a double hi-res title screen" (which is not identical to "this game requires 128K").

 The format of the `GAMES.CONF` file has changed as new requirements have appeared, and it may change again in the future.
-There is up-to-date format information at the bottom of the file itself, which I will not duplicate here.
+There is up-to-date format information in comments in the file itself, which I will not duplicate here.
 However, in general, each record is 1 line and contains the name and flags for 1 game.
-The file is parsed once at program startup, and the (possibly filtered) list of available games is stored persistently in the language card.
+The file is parsed during build and used to create the search indexes and other files which are stored on the final disk image.

-Many records in `GAMES.CONF` do not list the game's display name, i.e. the mixed-case, human-readable name displayed in search mode, browse mode, and slideshows.
-Wherever possible, display names are calculated from a game's filename, so `WAVY.NAVY` is displayed as `Wavy Navy`, while `ARCHON.II` is displayed as `Archon II`, and so on.

 Each game's filename is used as a "foreign key" (in database terms) to build directory paths, to locate files in subdirectories, and to reference the game in other configuration files.

 - A game's main executable is always `X/FILENAME/FILENAME`
 - A game's HGR title screenshot is always `TITLE.HGR/FILENAME`
-- A game's super hi-res box art is always `ARTWORK.SHR/FILENAME`
+- A game's super hi-res box art is always `ARTWORK.SHR/FILENAME` (not all games have artwork)
+- A games's help page is always `GAMEHELP/FILENAME` (not all games have help)
 - A game's mini-attract mode configuration file is always `ATTRACT/FILENAME`
 - Games are included in other attract mode configuration files by `FILENAME`
 - The source disk image of a game (in [`res/dsk`](https://github.com/a2-4am/4cade/tree/master/res/dsk)) must have a volume name of `FILENAME`, and there must be a file in the disk image's root directory also named `FILENAME` which is the game's main executable

 ## `ATTRACT.CONF`

 [`ATTRACT.CONF`](https://github.com/a2-4am/4cade/blob/master/res/ATTRACT.CONF) is the master configuration file for Mega-Attract mode.
-There is up-to-date format information at the bottom of the file itself, which I will not duplicate here.
+There is up-to-date format information in comments in the file itself, which I will not duplicate here.
 In general, each record is the name of an attract module, which can be a slideshow, self-running demo, or even a single screenshot.
 Each attract module corresponds to a file in a separate directory; see format information for details.
-So the record `FAVORITES2.CONF=1` corresponds to [`a real file`](https://github.com/a2-4am/4cade/blob/master/res/SS/FAVORITES2.CONF) that contains details about that particular hi-res slideshow.
+So the record `FAVORITES2.CONF=1` corresponds to [`a real file`](https://github.com/a2-4am/4cade/blob/master/res/SS/FAVORITES2.CONF) that contains details about that particular hi-res slideshow. `ATTRACT.CONF` and the linked slideshow configuration files are parsed at build time and stored in a custom format on the final disk image.

 Attract modules are loosely divided into sets that have a loosely similar mix of hi-res, double hi-res, super hi-res, and self-running demos.
 The `ATTRACT.CONF` file is maintained by hand and changes frequently as we add games, split up slideshows, or reorder things on a whim.